How to Create a Responsive Navbar with Hamburger Menu Using HTML, CSS and JavaScript

 Prerequisites:

-Before starting this tutorial, you should have a basic understanding of HTML, CSS, and JavaScript.
+Before starting this tutorial, you should understand HTML, CSS, and JavaScript.
 Additionally, you will need a code editor such as Visual Studio Code or Sublime Text to write and save your code.

 Source Code